Ruslebiff/CloudProject/README.md

 The difference where ingredient has "name" and recipe has "recipeName" is to prevent confusion and accidents.

 # HandlerMeal

+Description:
+Handler meal is a handler which the user can write in whatever ingredients they have (further instructions below), and the program will return a list of recipes.
+Depending on the 'allowMissing' parameter, the recipes will suggest what the user could potentially make, or if it is set to false, the recipes will only appear if you have all the ingredients.
+Furthermore, the user will be able to see what ingredients are remaining after posting.
 	mealHandler:
 		Get method:
 			URL: /cravings/meal